Shrey496/argocd/README.md

 <img width="1073" height="364" alt="Screenshot 2025-12-05 at 4 40 53 PM" src="https://github.com/user-attachments/assets/39c9b7bb-7c5e-41c4-85cf-ba4958350645" />

-The number od nginx pods have changed to 2.
+The number of nginx pods have changed to 2.
 <img width="1162" height="302" alt="Screenshot 2025-12-05 at 4 41 39 PM" src="https://github.com/user-attachments/assets/8e732bff-8872-477a-b73d-d5a402ab1774" />

+The same applies to manual changes made outside of Github to any Kubernetes object.
+Once we click on sync, ArgoCD should get rid of the changes made outside of Github to maintain the desired state as per the single source of truth, Git.